 Myth #6: A plant-based diet is boring.

 It is possible to have a lot of fun on a plant-based diet.
 Sites such as Forks over Knives and Plant-Based Cooking offer all kinds of plant-based recipes.
 The fact is, even after removing meat and dairy from one’s diet, one still has a plethora of grains, nuts, seeds, and produce to choose from.
 Furthermore, food companies continue to innovate realistic and tasty plant-based alternatives such as the Impossible Burger, for instance.

 The number of individuals identifying as vegan is still a small minority of US consumers.
 However, the plant-based trend is growing.
 Individuals who have not yet adopted a plant-based diet will benefit from recognizing some of the common misconceptions surrounding veganism.
-After all, a plant-based diet is great for one’s health, the environment, and possibly even one’s pocketbook.
+After all, a plant-based diet can be great for one’s health, the environment, and even one’s pocketbook.